poetic/react-super-components/README.md

  * Props:
  * - src (required)
  * - loadingSrc
- * - LoadingComponent (LoadingComponent takes precedence over loadingSrc)
+ * - loadingComponent (loadingComponent takes precedence over loadingSrc)
  * - errorSrc
- * - ErrorComponent (ErrorComponent takes precedence over errorSrc) *
+ * - errorComponent (errorComponent takes precedence over errorSrc) *
  * Other props will be pass to the html native img commponent,
- * LoadingComponent and ErrorComponent.
+ * loadingComponent and errorComponent.
  *
- * When error happens, an error prop will be passed to ErrorComponent.
+ * When error happens, an error prop will be passed to errorComponent.
  *
  * NOTE: Use 'with' and 'height' in style is highly recommanded.
  */